verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 - Verrazzano Platform Operator

 #### Health Checks
-Each Kubernetes node has a kubelet that does health checks on pods using probes, such as liveness probes.
+Each Kubernetes node has a kubelet that does health checks on Pods using probes, such as liveness probes.
 This is something that you should be aware of, but no action is required on your part.
 Verrazzano has no involvement with Kubelet health checks, and they are not affected by NetworkPolices.